In the secret world of espionage, the players are set and the fight to save Britain begins.

 The Game is a BBC Cymru Wales production for BBC One.
 The series is created and written by Toby Whithouse with episodes written by Debbie O’Malley and Sarah Dollard, is directed by Neil MacCormick and Daniel O’Hara and executive produced by Hilary Salmon and Toby Whithouse.

-Coming this fall on BBC AMERICA.
+Coming soon to BBC AMERICA.